tap349/tap349.github.io/_posts/2017-11-19-yarn-npm-tips.md

 $ npm start -- --reset-cache
 ```

-it might be necessary to clean cache, say, when build fails.
+it might be necessary to clean cache, say, when build fails. in many cases it's

-if it's necessary to reset cache only, using `npm start --reset-cache` might
+enough just to reset cache - so try `npm start --reset-cache` command first.
-suffice - try it first.

 (how to) update a package
 -------------------------